ibexa/documentation-developer/docs/tutorials/generic_field_type/8_data_migration.md

 ##  Add Normalizer class

-Next, add the `ValueNormalizer` class to the `config/services.yaml` with a `serializer.normalizer` tag:
+Next, add the `ValueNormalizer` service definition to the `config/services.yaml` with a `serializer.normalizer` tag:

 ```yaml
 services: